-Eligible households can receive up to $4,000* in a 12-month period in state funds such as RAFT and ERMA.
+Eligible households can have unpaid rent covered, as well as some future rent.
+Homeowners are eligible for a different level of benefits.
 Federal immigration status has no impact on eligibility for most of this funding.
 In order to be eligible, a household must:

 - Currently rent or own housing as a primary residence in Massachusetts

 - Have a gross household income under 80% Area Median Income (AMI).
 Income eligibility will be based on current income.
 AMI varies by region of the state.

 - Applicants do not need to be behind on payments to apply if they provide documentation that COVID-19 has affected their future ability to pay.

 - Applicants do not need a notice to quit, court summons, or utility shut-off notice to apply.

 The Federal CDC eviction moratorium is no longer in effect.

 However, certain state rules may prevent your eviction if you have a pending emergency rental assistance application.